calacademy-research/explorer-core/README.md

 ----

 # Django Admin Panel / Occurrences Data Modification
-Pre-existing _Occurrences_ records of _collectionsdb_ can be changed/modified, or new occurrences can be added, through the Django admin panel, `0.0.0.0/admin`.
+Pre-existing _Occurrences_ records of _collectionsdb_ can be changed/modified, or new occurrences can be created and added *(WIP)*, through the Django admin panel, `0.0.0.0/admin`.

 Contact [@zhucchininoodles](https://github.com/zhucchininoodles) for API admin login credentials.